LeviThornton/PHP-iCal-Calendar/README.md

 iCal Calendar Feed Model

-This iCal model will help you output a feed in a icaldev uri format or an .icl file.
+PHP iCal feed model that currently outputs the basic ical format for calendars.
+It supports output in ical file download or print to screen.
+Simple create each event object and output as needed.

 Enjoy!